Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 Of course, in practice using `:` is better because we might not know or care what the actual size of the axis is, and it's less typing anyway.

-When we used the indices `(1,)` and `(1, 0)`, we saw that these indexed the first and the first and second axes, respectively, and left the last axis/es intact, producing subarrays.
-Another way of saying this is that the each tuple index implicitly ended with `:` slices, one for each axis we didn't index:
+When we used the indices `(1,)` and `(1, 0)`, we observed that they targeted the first and the first two axes, respectively, leaving the remaining axes intact and producing subarrays.
+Another way of saying this is that the each tuple index implicitly ended with `:` slices, one for each axis we didn't
+index:

 ```py
 >>> a[1,]